 Specifically, you’ll want to include everything you’ve learned about your niche, including the current competition and the customers you will target.
 You will also need to estimate your startup costs, how much funding you’ll need, and the prices you plan to charge for specific services.

 Even if some of the answers to these questions might change over time, you still need to do your homework and have a base-level answer.
-In the end, your business plan will tell you about the opportunity you have to succeed and how to create a successful transportation business.
+In the end, your business plan will tell you about the opportunity you have to succeed and provide a clearer step-by-step of how to start a transportation company.

 Register Your Business

-With a plan in place, as well as (hopefully) a name, the next step is to register your business.
+With a plan in place, as well as (hopefully) a name, the next step of how to start a transportation company is to get registered.
 You will have to trademark your name and register it with the proper local, state, and federal authorities.
 Just keep in mind that you don’t want to go through the hassle of doing all of this until you have a business plan written and a road map to starting a transportation business that will be viable.

 A key part of the registration process is applying for an employee identification number (EIN).
 Taking this step will make things a lot more official, allowing you to file taxes as a business and establish a line of credit for your business.